May also support blood circulation to joints, which may in turn increase flow of antioxidants and glucosamine to sore, swollen joints

-Glucosamine is a critical building block of cartilage.
+Glucosamine is an important building block of cartilage.
 Cartilage covers and protects the ends of the bones, allowing bones to move smoothly against each other and acting as a shock absorber.
-When cartilage is reduced or damaged, bone damage and joint pain can arise.
-Try our Glucosamine 1500mg tablets.
+When cartilage is reduced , bone degradation and joint inflammation can arise Try our Glucosamine 1500mg tablets.

-If you are suffering from joint pain or arthritis, your first course of action should be to visit your health professional.
-Whilst supplements can prove effective at reduction of arthritis pain and symptoms, a more cohesive plan that includes exercise, diet and lifestyle modifications will provide the greatest results.
+If you are suffering from joint pain or mild osteoarthritis, your first course of action should be to visit your health professional.
+Whilst supplements can prove effective at reduction of mild osteoarthritis pain and symptoms, a more cohesive plan that includes exercise, diet and lifestyle modifications will provide the greatest results.

 * Kim LS, Axelrod LJ, Howard P, Buratovich N, Waters RF.
 2006.
 Efficacy of methylsulfonylmethane (MSM) in osteoarthritis pain of the knee: a pilot clinical trial.
 Osteoarthritis Cartilage 14:286-294.